Vietnam Family Adventure

 A short flight takes us to Ho Chi Minh City, the sprawling metropolis that once was the capital of South Vietnam and remains the country’s commercial center.
 We take a short Cyclo tour passing some of the cities main sights stopping for some tradional Vietnamese food.You can also visit the Thien Hau and Giac Vien pagodas and stroll through the immense Benh Tan Market.
 Continue if you wish with a visit to Reunification Palace, the residence of the presidents of South Vietnam before 1975.Or better still leave the hustle and bustle of the city behind and head to the Saigon Water Park.

 Drive south of Saigon and the change of pace down in the Mekong Delta.
 Thousands of small islands and inlets are formed down here as the mighty Mekong river splinters up before reaching the South China Sea.
-A boat trip through floating markets and small villages shows a different side of Vietnamese life.
+A boat trip through small villages shows a different side of Vietnamese life.
 Be amazed at how the locals rely on the Mekong for everything!
 We will spend the night in a small village down in the delta with a great chance to interact with the locals.

 Return in the afternoon to Ho Chi Minh City for some last minute shopping before we have our last night dinner together.